PoCInnovation/Workshops/p2p/1.libp2p/README.md

 ## Conclusion

-Well done !
+Well done!
 You've accomplished a lot with libp2p, and there is so much more to discover.
 Refer to the [official documentation](https://docs.libp2p.io/) to deep-dive into this very great project.

 Hope you enjoyed the workshop !